-CSST was formed in 2006 and currently has over 20 UMBC research faculty, several of which are affiliated to the physics department.
+CSST was formed in 2006 and currently has over 20 UMBC research faculty.
 The research conducted by the members of CSST focuses on (i) Astrophysical Data Reduction, Interpretation & Archiving, (ii) Space Science Technology: Development & Calibration, and (iii) Theoretical Astrophysics: Simulations & Software.

 UMBC hosts the Joint Center for Earth Systems Technology (JCET).
 This center is a cooperative agreement with the Earth Sciences Division of NASA/GSFC.

-JCET was formed in 1995 and currently has over 50 research faculty, many of which are affiliated to the physics department.
+JCET was formed in 1995 and currently has over 50 research faculty, some of which are affiliated with the physics department.
 The research conducted by members of JCET focuses on (i) Atmospheric radiation, (ii) Atmospheric observations, (iii) Clouds & precipitation and (iv) Interdisciplinary atmospheric studies.